Skip to content

 CCQ, 2024

-For a seller, going to market now means capitalizing at the top of the cycle — but the buyer will challenge your ability to hold margins as costs keep climbing.
-That’s precisely why a serious business valuation for a Quebec construction SME cross-checks several approaches rather than applying a single multiple to raw EBITDA.
+For a seller, the buyer will challenge your ability to hold margins against rising costs.
+That's why a careful business valuation for a Quebec construction SME cross-checks several approaches rather than applying one multiple to raw EBITDA.

 What's specific about selling a construction business